grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 1. Click the `Test` button and then the `Send test notification` button.
 Now check your email.
 You should see an email from Grafana with a subject like `[FIRING:1] (TestAlert Grafana)`
 1. Return to Grafana and click **Save contact point**.

-We have now configured an email-based Contact point to use a personal email.
+We have configured an email-based contact point to use a personal email.
 Now we can create an alert rule and link it to this new channel.

 ### Add an Alert Rule to Grafana